 - Constance P Bean 1892-?

 She was a talented musician and gave piano lessons in Hankey.
 Married Andries Geldenhuys.
-After his death she was the Postmistress in Hankey then settled in Rhodesia with Olive.
+After his death, she was appointed as the Postmistress in Hankey then later settled in Rhodesia with Olive.

 Dates Lancelot 1875-1969 Irene 1884-1979.
 Edith 1887-1969.
 Lavinia 1888-?
 Constance 1892-?